1. Statutory, regulatory or court-set time limits for agency response

 If an application is submitted to an individual who is not the custodian, then that individual must, within 10 working days after receiving the application, give the applicant notice of that fact and, if known, the name of the custodian and the location or possible location of the public record. § 4-202(c).

-A public body has five business days in which to respond to requests for public records, unless otherwise agreed to in writing by the person making the request.
+A public body has five business days to respond to requests for public records unless otherwise agreed to in writing by the person making the request.
 Mich.
 Comp.
 Laws Ann. § 15.235(2).
-The five "business days" means five consecutive weekdays, other than Saturdays, Sundays, or legal holidays, and not five consecutive days on which the particular body receiving the request is open for public business.
+The five "business days" means five consecutive weekdays; excludes Saturdays, Sundays, or legal holidays; and does not mean five consecutive days on which the particular body receiving the request is open for public business.
 2005 Op.
 Att'y Gen. No. 7172 (2005).
-Any of the following will be considered a response:
+Per Mich.
+Comp.
+Laws Ann. § 15.235(2), any of the following will be considered a response:

 (a) Granting the request.